frederic-perez/AmE-dictionary/data/dictionary.md

 __abysmal__
 __abyss__ _n_ :astonished::mega::six:
 __accenting__ _v_
+__accessory pulmonary vein__ _n_ :two::hammer: _Variant anatomy, such as accessory pulmonary veins, can be the source of AF triggers and require isolation._ _The accessory veins most commonly arise near the right-sided pulmonary veins but can occur anywhere including the atrial roof._
 __accident of birth__ _idiom_ Any and all particulars surrounding one's birth (physical characteristics, social background, and even nationality) that are considered a result of parentage and the specific circumstances of birth, and are therefore entirely out of one's control.
 __accident__ _n_ __2d__ _US, informal_ Used euphemistically to refer to an uncontrolled or involuntary act or instance of urination or defecation (as by a baby or a pet).
 __accidental__ _Ottolenghi is an accidental chef._